Carolina Panthers vs. Washington Football Team NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Carolina's games this season have gone over 43 points three of 10 times.
+- Carolina and its opponents have gone over the current 43-point total in three of 10 games this season.

-- The two teams combine to average 41.1 points per game, 1.9 less than the total in this contest.
+- The two teams combine to score 41.1 points per game, 1.9 less than the over/under in this contest.

-- This contest's over/under is 3.6 points fewer than the 46.6 these two squads combine to give up per game in 2020.
+- The 46.6 points per game these two squads have allowed their opponents to score this season are 3.6 more than the 43 total in this contest.

 - Panthers games this season feature an average total of 44.9 points, a number 1.9 points higher than Sunday's over/under.

-- The 43-point total for this game is 3.9 points below the 46.9 points per game average total in Football Team games this season.
+- The 43-point over/under for this game is 3.9 points below the 46.9 points per game average total in Football Team games this season.

 Panthers stats and trends

-- In Carolina's 10 games this season, it has five wins against the spread.

-- The Panthers have been favored by 3.5 points or more two times this season and have covered the spread in all of them.
+- The Panthers have always covered the spread this season when favored by 3.5 points or more.

-- Carolina's games this year have hit the over on three of 10 set point totals (30%).
+- Carolina's games this year have hit the over three times in 10 opportunities (30%).

-- Carolina is 1-2 against the spread and 1-2 overall in games when it scores more than 27.3 points.
+- When Carolina scores more than 27.3 points, it is 1-2 against the spread and 1-2 overall.

-- When Carolina amasses more than 376.4 yards, the team is 3-1 against the spread and 3-1 overall.
+- Carolina is 3-1 against the spread and 3-1 overall when the team churns out more than 376.4 yards.

-- This year, the Panthers have turned the ball over 17 times, six more than the Football Team's takeaways (11).
+- The Panthers have turned the ball over six more times (17 total) than the Football Team have forced a turnover (11) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with Washington.